isomerpages/imda-codesg/pages/features-content/Entering the Code To a Digital Future.md

 ---
-title: Entering the Code To a Digital Future
+title: 'Entering the Code To a Digital Future'
-permalink: /entering-digital-future
+date: 2021-12-22T00:00:00.000Z
-description: ""
+permalink: /entering-digital-future/
-third_nav_title: Features
+breadcrumb: 'Entering the Code To a Digital Future'
 ---